krzemienski/awesome-from-stars/README.md

 * [loocor/codmate](https://github.com/loocor/codmate): CodMate is a macOS SwiftUI app for managing CLI AI sessions: browse, search, organize, resume, and review work produced by Codex, Claude Code, and Gemini CLI.
 It focuses on speed, a compact three-column UI, and “ship it” workflows like Project Review (Git Changes) and one-click Resume/New.
 * [sourcegraph/cody-public-snapshot](https://github.com/sourcegraph/cody-public-snapshot): Type less, code more: Cody is an AI code assistant that uses advanced search and codebase context to help you write and fix code.
 * [CodyFlame/CodyFire](https://github.com/CodyFlame/CodyFire): 🌸 Powerful Codable API requests builder and manager for iOS.
-* [topoteretes/cognee](https://github.com/topoteretes/cognee): Memory control plane for AI Agents in 6 lines of code
+* [topoteretes/cognee](https://github.com/topoteretes/cognee): Memory platform for AI Agents in 6 lines of code
 * [zai-org/CogVideo](https://github.com/zai-org/CogVideo): text and image to video generation: CogVideoX (2024) and CogVideo (ICLR 2023)
 * [rokibulislaam/colab-ffmpeg-cuda](https://github.com/rokibulislaam/colab-ffmpeg-cuda): FFmpeg build with CUDA support for Linux (especially for  Google Colab)
 * [abiosoft/colima](https://github.com/abiosoft/colima): Container runtimes on macOS (and Linux) with minimal setup